-As such, it took two whole months for me to feel I was ready to attended my first real social shenanigan.
+As such, it took two whole months for me to feel I was ready to attend my first real social shenanigan.
 My sisters thirtieth birthday party.

 The process of breaking down triggers is never easy.
 As soon as I opened my first beer, the cravings began and for at least the first two hours, I could not stop thinking or talking about my quit smoking campaign.